What kind of Problem Needs to be Solved?

 In order to create more intelligent, well-performing and explainable models that do not rely on the existence of prior training data, we need to introduce a number of key players that we used in our project to efficiently solve the contextual anomaly detection problem.

-air time Figure 1: Two different distinct cruise phases for an aircraft, with data for Cruise Phase 2 in both healthy and damaged aircrafts.
+Figure 1: Two different distinct cruise phases for an aircraft, with data for Cruise Phase 2 in both healthy and damaged aircrafts.

-building experiment time Figure 2: Time series data of a building structure being shaken as the structure is increasingly damaged (state: healthy, mild damage, large damage and extreme damage, in that order).
+Figure 2: Time series data of a building structure being shaken as the structure is increasingly damaged (state: healthy, mild damage, large damage and extreme damage, in that order).
 While healthy data is easy to tell apart from the rest, it is not easy to visually categorise the three different levels of damage!

 In order to create more intelligent, well-performing models with the above characteristics, we need to introduce a number of key players that we used in our project to efficiently solve the contextual anomaly detection problem.